YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 In Part 1, we wrote a simple WhatsApp Cloud API wrapper that sends template messages.
 We also added a method to send conversation messages to the customer, provided that the customer opts into a conversation with us.

-In Part 2, we ....
+In Part 2, we added a webhook to recevie messages from the customer.

-In this part, we will write a ....
+In this part, we will write a wrapper to OpenAI

 Let's start!
 The steps we need to take are as follows: